mattmezza/socializejs/README.md

 # Backend for a social network application

 This is a project aimed to provide developers a great and robust system to build cool social networks from scratch or around existing products.
-For this reason it provides RESTful handy APIs to let developers create cool webapps or mobile apps with ease.
+For this reason it provides RESTful handy APIs to let developers create cool webapps or mobile apps with ease. **Socialize** is run by volunteers and it's Open Sourced.
+Anyone willing to help is welcome!

 --------------